 Led by Lee C. Zhao, MD, director of male reconstructive surgery and co-director of transgender reconstructive surgery, the Division of Gender-Affirming and Urologic Reconstructive Surgery is a collaboration with NYU Langone’s Hansjörg Wyss Department of Plastic Surgery.
 NYU Langone is a leader in transgender surgery services.

 Research in our division includes a focus on the use of high-quality nationally representative data to address areas that are challenging to evaluate in the standard healthcare setting.
 For instance, using the National Survey for Family Growth, we have helped characterize the demographics of infertile men who lack access to fertility treatments and evaluated the association of male infertility with a man’s overall health status.
 An additional focus is evaluating the impact of the economy on vasectomy utilization and reviewing the safety of performing vasectomy in men without children.
-In addition to Dr. Najari, our faculty members are Seth D. Cohen, MD, MPH, Christopher E. Kelly, MD, Jeffrey A. Lessing, MD, and Thomas Spears, MD.
+In addition to Dr. Najari, our faculty members are Seth D. Cohen, MD, MPH and Christopher E. Kelly, MD.

 Division of Pediatric Urology